 If you are missing any undergraduate prerequisites, please fulfill them before applying.
 This can be done through a local college or via ACCESS - University of Colorado's continuing education program.

-No, Engineering Anywhere only provides graduate level coursework.
+No, Be Boulder Anywhere only provides graduate level coursework.

 No, but we do require a certain number of computer science courses before you may be considered.
 Please refer to the question above which covers required computer science courses.